csegames/CSE-UI/docs/GitKraken/GitKraken.md

 # Welcome back, your masterpiece is ready, time to commit.

-It is actually good to commit litle and often, as it means if you screw something up, you have something to go back to.
+It is actually good to commit little and often, as it means if you screw something up, you have something to go back to.
 But for a small change you may feel you can make the whole change in one commit.

 Anyway, so its time to commit your work to your *local* repository.